Sustainably fashionable – the way forward

 - Special guest Jonno Clark – Apex Harmony coordinator with Sea Shepherd.

 Our Chair, Madeleine Faught, attended this event, supporting Arnhem as a respected partner of Rainforest Rescue, but also in support of Arnhem’s determination for the creation of truly ethical clothing.
 The topics, talks, and interactions fuelled a serious buzz among the panel participants, and from every member of the audience!
-The panelists provided their knowledge and insights of current sustainability measures within the industry and then delved into what might be possible for the rural-based designers.
+The panelists provided their knowledge and insights on current sustainability measures within the industry and then delved into what might be possible for rural-based designers.

 Madeleine was impressed with the speakers, and with the positive, enthusiastic, and warm Arnhem team.
-A company that obviously functions as a family unit; with mutual care, respect and support a key factor of their success to date.
+A company that obviously functions as a family unit; with mutual care, respect and support a key factor of its success to date.

 While the development of the ultimate sustainable Fashion Revolution is ongoing, this event has helped create a stronger platform for innovation through local designers working together to achieve their determination of truly sustainable, earth-friendly fashion production.